Innovative Techniques for Smart Construction

 - Backfill & Pavement Restoration - Backfill and soil compaction are integral to the effective replacement of the cut core.
 Using the proper materials during backfill and core replacement will prolong the life of the pavement.
 After proper backfilling the keyhole core that was originally cut from the pavement is reinstated back as a permanent restoration of the roadway using special bonding products.
 Site restoration requires no temporary patching, overnight road plating, or return trips to make final restorations.
 The road is restored to traffic-bearing strength in as little as 30 minutes following job completion.

-The GTI Keyhole Consortium Group is made up of utilities, distributors, and manufacturers located in the U.S. and overseas.
-Managed by GTI, this group strives to provide value and share ideas to contribute to the acceptance and advancement of keyhole technology.
+The GTI Energy Keyhole Consortium Group is made up of utilities, distributors, and manufacturers located in the U.S. and overseas.
+Managed by GTI Energy, this group strives to provide value and share ideas to contribute to the acceptance and advancement of keyhole technology.

-Fond out more information on the GTI Keyhole Consortium Group and membership application.
+Fond out more information on the GTI Energy Keyhole Consortium Group and membership application.

 - Construction Specifications for Keyhole Pavement Coring and Reinstatement